yining1023/Machine-Learning-for-Physical-Computing/Examples/TeachableMachineArduino/README.md

 - Running this [p5 sketch](https://editor.p5js.org/yining/sketches/q8JEPDwK7), remember to update the `portName` and `mySoundModelURL`, and update class names to your own classes.
 - [Demo](https://youtu.be/RnStPxTfEnU)
 - Circuit
+  - Connect D2,3,4 to 3 LEDs
+  - Connect servo signal pin to D9.
+[More about](https://github.com/yining1023/Machine-Learning-for-Physical-Computing/tree/master/Examples/ServoMotor) how to use servo motor with arduino.
 <img src="../../images/sound_servo.jpg" alt="sound_servo" width="400px">